ericsomto/Plankalk-l/README.md

 # Plankalk-l
-An Esoteric Programming Language for hardware and 3D graphics rendering
+A Programming Language for hardware and 3D graphics rendering

 #### Data Structure